Table of contents edited volume

 Table of contents

-- Please create a table of contents – either manually or automatically.
-Particularly in the case of manually created tables of contents, make sure that the entries are exactly (!) identical in wording with the contribution headings in the text and please pay attention to font styles (e.g. italics).
+- Please create a table of contents.
+Make sure that the entries are exactly (!) identical in wording with the contribution headings in the text and please pay attention to font styles (e.g. italics).
 Otherwise it will be unclear to us which title is the correct one.

 - Please state the author’s full name (no academic titles or affiliation) above the heading of the respective contribution.